phnx47/pkgbuilds/README.md

 ## License

-This repository is licensed under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0).
+The tooling in this repository is licensed under the [0BSD](https://spdx.org/licenses/0BSD.html) license.